View Current

 5. other distinct historic or social movements or activities, such as the establishment of ethnic minority communities and their presence in the Northern Territory; and

-6. connection to the University’s namesake Charles Darwin.
+6. a connection to the University’s namesake, Charles Darwin.

 Cultural diversity

-(13) The University also seeks to acquire art that reflects the make-up of the University’s international student body, and the broader NT community, with a focus on works from the Asia Pacific region and India.
+(13) The University also seeks to acquire art that reflects the make-up of the University’s international student body, and the broader NT community.

 Acquisition

 (14) The University will acquire works of art and objects for the CDU Art Collection by purchase, donation, gift, transfer and bequest, in accordance with the collection objectives.
 The University reserves the right to not accept works of art offered as gifts or donations.
-Art works to be considered for acquisition will be physically sighted and assessed by the Curator prior to acquisition.
+Works to be considered for acquisition will be physically sighted and assessed by the Curator prior to acquisition, in accordance with the Art Collection Procedure.

 (15) The University’s collecting priorities are as follows: